-But, what happens when a subset of these otherwise similar outcomes is treated differently?
+But what happens when we give a different treatment to a subset of otherwise similar outcomes?
 Such treatment gives the outcome an identity and makes it distinct (or even discontinuous).
 Such outcomes are “differentiated” from the others.

 Take our loan application processing example.
-Imagine if the Director of loans rings a supervisor in the processing centre and gave them specific instructions.
+Imagine if the Director of Loans rings a supervisor in the processing centre and gives them specific instructions.
 She says “find the Solomon application and get it approved by tomorrow”.